folio-org/docs/content/en/docs/Access/Circulation log/circ_log.md

 A green success toast message informs you that the export file is being generated.
 Once the file is generated, it downloads automatically.

 If you do not receive the download file, check that your browser did not block the pop-up window.
 If the pop-up was blocked, change your browser to allow pop-ups, and export your circulation log search results again.
+You may also be able to access your download through the Export Manager app if you have permission to view that app.